yassermessahli/genicon/README.md

 ## External Apps & Integrations

-_These are apps that are not maintained by Mintplex Labs, but are compatible with AnythingLLM.
+_These are apps that are not maintained by Mintplex Labs, but are compatible with Genicon.
 A listing here is not an endorsement._

 - [Midori AI Subsystem Manager](https://io.midori-ai.xyz/subsystem/anythingllm/) - A streamlined and efficient way to deploy AI systems using Docker container technology.
-- [Coolify](https://coolify.io/docs/services/anythingllm/) - Deploy AnythingLLM with a single click.
+- [Coolify](https://coolify.io/docs/services/anythingllm/) - Deploy Genicon with a single click.
-- [GPTLocalhost for Microsoft Word](https://gptlocalhost.com/demo/) - A local Word Add-in for you to use AnythingLLM in Microsoft Word.
+- [GPTLocalhost for Microsoft Word](https://gptlocalhost.com/demo/) - A local Word Add-in for you to use Genicon in Microsoft Word.

 ## Telemetry & Privacy

-AnythingLLM by Mintplex Labs Inc contains a telemetry feature that collects anonymous usage information.
+Genicon by Mintplex Labs Inc contains a telemetry feature that collects anonymous usage information.

 <details>
-<summary><kbd>More about Telemetry & Privacy for AnythingLLM</kbd></summary>
+<summary><kbd>More about Telemetry & Privacy for Genicon</kbd></summary>

 ### Why?

-We use this information to help us understand how AnythingLLM is used, to help us prioritize work on new features and bug fixes, and to help us improve AnythingLLM's performance and stability.
+We use this information to help us understand how Genicon is used, to help us prioritize work on new features and bug fixes, and to help us improve Genicon's performance and stability.

 ### Opting out